ddoeppner/ONE-Record/working_draft/API/IATA-1R-API-Specification.md

 ONE Record specifies the API for logistics and transport data exchange over HTTP.
 This API specification is associated with the ONE Record data model that specifies the models and relationships within the transport and logistics data domain.
 This creates the foundation for a global industry data architecture that allows all participants in the logistics and transport process to exchange data necessary for the planning and execution of their activities.
 We refer to this global logistics and transport data exchange as the Internet of Logistics.

+### ONE Record Server

+A ONE Record Server is a web server that implemenst the ONE Record API and some or all of the data model specifications.
+Technically, it could be just a HTTP web server.
+The ONE Record API and data model specifications may be added to existing servers that also provide other services.

 ### Plug & play API connectivity

 The implementation of ONE Record implies the implementation of web servers that comply with the API and data model.
 Having done so, each of these ONE Record Servers can connect and exchange data with any other ONE Record Server simply by accessing eachothers endpoints via URIs.